steam009/steam009.github.io/_pages/about.md

   - /about.html
 ---

-**Welcome!** I am a PhD student in the department of computer science in Hong Kong Baptist University, advised by [Amelie Chi Zhou](https://amelieczhou.github.io/).
+**Welcome!** I am a PhD student in the department of computer science in Hong Kong Baptist University, advised by [Prof. Amelie Chi Zhou](https://amelieczhou.github.io/).
 I earned my BS in Shenzhen University of computer science and technology.

 You can find my CV here: [Sitian CHEN](../assets/Resume_CV__Sitian_CHEN%20(2).pdf) I am always happy to chat with you!
 [Wechat](../images/wechat.jpg)